nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `list`

-* The displayed list of residences is always sorted.
+* The displayed list of residences will be sorted by their clean status.
 * Unclean residences come before clean residences.

 ### Listing residences with bookings starting in the next 7 days: `remind`